The Best Cat Shampoos for Bathing Your Feline in 2020

 Q: Can I Use Human Shampoo on my Cat?

 You should never use human shampoo on your feline.
 Cat shampoo has been specially formulated for your cat’s sensitive skin, and usually contains all-natural ingredients.
 Even the mildest of human shampoo and conditioners are likely to have a negative effect on your cat's skin.
 Not only is it likely to dry it out, but it is also likely to cause irritation as well.
 Choose a product from the list above instead and you can give your cat a bath which is going to have a positive impact on their fur and skin rather than risking causing unnecessary damage to it.
+If you're feeling overwhelmed by too many choices, you can't go wrong with a nice, gentle oatmeal shampoo designed for cats.

 Q: Can I Use Dish Soap on my Cat?